jbeck018/howlerops/frontend/src/lib/sanitization/SECURITY.md

-# SQL Studio Data Sanitization Security Module
+# Howlerops Data Sanitization Security Module

 ## Overview
-This module provides comprehensive data sanitization to prevent credential leakage when syncing SQL Studio data to the cloud.
+This module provides comprehensive data sanitization to prevent credential leakage when syncing Howlerops data to the cloud.
 It implements defense-in-depth with ZERO tolerance for false negatives - we'd rather over-sanitize than leak credentials.

 ## Critical Security Requirements